 - Step into Fairytale land at Little KooK

 - Enter a world of illusion

 - The Hellenic Children's Museum

 Exploring the streets

-Walking through the streets of Plaka and Monastiraki is an adventure full of sounds, colours and scents away from the city noise.
+Walking through the streets of Plaka and Monastiraki is an adventure full of sounds, colors, and scents away from the city noise.
 Kids will love exploring the streets in Plaka because many of them are pedestrian areas without cars.
 The beautiful marbled streets host many handicraft shops and traditional Greek restaurants.
-The quieter narrow alleys reflect the historical Athens with beautiful old houses and buildings in authentic Mediterranean colours.
+The quieter narrow alleys reflect the historical Athens with beautiful old houses and buildings in authentic Mediterranean colors.
 Your family will love strolling through these areas.
-Have a look at our Plaka – Monasteraki self-guided walking tour leading you into the most picturesque corners.
+Have a look at our Plaka – Monastiraki self-guided walking tour leading you into the most picturesque corners.

 Visit the museum of Greek Folk Musical Instruments

 Housed in an elegant nineteenth-century mansion near the Roman Agora, the Museum of Greek Folk Musical Instruments displays nearly 1,200 unusual instruments.
 This small museum is especially interesting for children because they can listen to various instruments with headphones.

 The instruments are grouped by family (brass, strings, woodwind, percussion, keyboard).
 Some are very special such as percussions made of dried mud, the bagpipes and the Greek shepherds’ flutes made of goatskin, cane flutes covered in snakeskin, and flutes made with the eggs of birds of prey.
 Your family will also learn more about Greek culture through its instruments such as the baglamas, a traditional Greek string instrument made of wood or tortoiseshell.